Formato de cadena#

 in#

-in is a keyword that returns a Boolean indicating whether a word exists in a string.
+in is a keyword that returns a Boolean indicating whether a substring (word or piece of text) exists in a string.

 • True – The word exists in the string.